crystal-data/crystal_kernel/README.md

 ## installation

-Make sure the interpreter starts with `crystal i`.
+Make sure the [Crystal's interpreter](https://crystal-lang.org/2021/12/29/crystal-i.html) starts with `crystal i`.

 Then type the following commands.